tkuester/taky/README.md

  * redis

-This application was developed with Python 3.8 on Ubuntu 20.04, and tested with ATAK v4.2.0.4.
+This application was developed with Python 3.8 on Ubuntu 20.04, and tested with ATAK v4.2.0.4 and WinTAK.
 It is now in a beta state, and should work relatively well.

 Most of the testing so far has been with "simulated" clients, instead of real users.
-I still wouldn't recommend using this for an important exercise, but if you want to test it out, please let me know how it goes!
+I still wouldn't recommend using this for an important exercise where lives are at stake, but if you want to test it out, please let me know how it goes!

 ## Installation